-How this commitment is implemented is at the school’s discretion and therefore looks different for
+How this commitment is implemented is at the school’s discretion and therefore looks different for each school.

 Schools choose from a range of evidence-based and age-appropriate information, resources and professional learning to help them prevent, and respond to, bullying arising from homophobia or transphobia.
 This could involve a review of school policies and practice, professional development for school staff, and establishing a student led group to organise inclusive events.